YararaSec/yarara-app/README.md

 We have a server that takes the output of CodeQL and the fuzzer in `/codeql` and `/fuzzing` respectively, runs it through `Mistral` and relays the output to the frontend.

 ## Upcoming features
+- A site for submitting and sharing prompts, and community benchmarks of success rates on fixes.
 - A model selector, alongside benchmarks for each supported model
 - AI assisted custom query creation for ClarityQL
 - AI assisted custom property check creation for ClarityFuzzer